 - Limit employee access to data and information, and limit authority to install software.

-In addition to the listed tips, the Federal Communications Commission (FCC) provides a tool for small businesses that can create and save a custom cyber security plan for your company, choosing from a menu of expert advice to address your specific business needs and concerns.
-It can be found at www.fcc.gov/cyberplanner.
+In addition to these listed tips, the Federal Communications Commission (FCC) provides a tool for small businesses that can create and save a custom cyber security plan for your company, choosing from a menu of expert advice to address your specific business needs and concerns.

 A data breach could cripple your small business, costing you thousands or millions of dollars in lost sales and/or damages.
 We have the tools necessary to ensure you have the proper coverage to protect your company against losses from cyber attacks.
-Contact an Acrisure Agency Partner for additional cyber risk management guidance and insurance solutions.
+Contact an Acrisure Agency Partner for additional small business cybersecurity risk management guidance and insurance solutions.

 For additional information, please visit our website at Acrisure.com.
 Products or services identified herein may not be available in all jurisdictions.
 The information and descriptions contained herein (a) are not necessarily intended to be complete descriptions of all applicable terms, conditions, and exclusions of the policies referenced, (b) are provided solely for general informational purposes, and (c) should not be viewed as a substitute for legal, regulatory, or other advice on any particular issue or for any particular reason.
 The advice of a professional should always be obtained before purchasing any insurance product or service, and you should not rely on the information provided herein for the prevention or mitigation of risks or as a full and complete explanation of coverage under any insurance policy.
 While the information contained herein has been compiled from sources believed to be reliable, no warranty, guarantee, or representation, either expressed or implied, is made as to the correctness or sufficiency of any representation contained herein.